davestewart/alias-hq/README.md

 This library attempts to solve that by:

 - adopting TypeScript's [path configuration](https://www.typescriptlang.org/docs/handbook/module-resolution.html#path-mapping) format
-- using `tsconfig.json` as the "single source of truth"
+- using `tsconfig.json` or a custom configuration file as the "single source of truth"
 - providing simple functions to map to other formats such as [Webpack](https://webpack.js.org/) and [Jest](https://jestjs.io/)

+Note that <strong style="color:red">you don't need TypeScript to use this library</strong> - it is only the configuration format that is borrowed.

 ## Setup